Hamilton takes Hockenheim pole after terrible day for Vettel and Ferrari

-Lewis Hamilton claimed pole position for the German Grand Prix but home favourite Sebastian Vettel will start from the back of the grid after a terrible day for Ferrari.
+Lewis Hamilton claimed pole position for the German Grand Prix but home favorite Sebastian Vettel will start from the back of the grid after a terrible day for Ferrari.

 Vettel endured a miserable Saturday at his home grand prix, a turbo problem leaving him unable to set a lap time as he exited in Q1 for the first time since the Malaysian Grand Prix two years ago.